sudev/sudev.github.com/_posts/2013-09-07-minixinstall.markdown

 ##Installing Minix 3

-Assuming you have downloaded and decompressed a MINIX 3 ISO image from the download page, you can mount the ISO file:
+Assuming you have downloaded and decompressed a MINIX 3 ISO image, attach the ISO file to VirtualBox:

 In VirtualBox, select minix on the list on the left.
 In the menu on the right, press CD/DVD-ROM.